LiviuCP/Matrix/README.md

 - read-write reverse D-Iterator (class ReverseDIterator)
 - read-only reverse D-Iterator (class ConstReverseDIterator)

+Notes:
-Last note: the begin() function has been implemented to make it possible to pass through matrix elements by using the auto keyword.
+- the begin() function has been implemented to make it possible to pass through matrix elements by using the auto keyword.
 This can only be done in the "Z" direction starting with element [0][0] as begin() returns a ZIterator object.
+- the isValidWithMatrix() method of all iterator classes has been created mainly as a helper function for writing unit tests for iterators.
+Although it can be used in "production" scenarios it is not recommended to do so.
+Instead it should be assumed that an iterator becomes invalid once the structure of the matrix it points to changes.
+Examples of structure modifications are: matrix resize, using the move constructor, using assignment operators, removing a row/column, clearing the matrix content, etc. In this case the iterator should be reset (e.g. to matrix begin) or a new one should be created.

 3. Error handling